Corvus-JSDev/JourneyLens/README.md

 ## About
 JourneyLens is a social media website that aims to connect people from around the world.
 It allows friends and families to share their adventures and travels with everyone.
 We're excited to build a community based on travel and adventuring beyond the norms.

+## Tools used
+Since this project is a full-stack application, I really needed to make sure the tech stack was solid.
+For that reason, I decided on the acclaimed MERN stack, along with some others, to help round everything out.
+For the front-end portion, I used:

+    Next.js
+    React
+    DaisyUI
+    jQuery
+    mapbox-gl
+    TailWindCSS
+    YUP verification

+For the back-end, I went with:

+    MongoDB
+    Express.js
+    Node
+    BcryptJS
+    Body-Parser
+    Mongoose
+    Nodemon
+    Multer

 <br>

 <br>